billagee/blog.likewise.org/content/2016-08-23-switching-from-octopress-to-pelican.markdown

     I then realized a few of those old Blogger-era HTML posts were still showing up in Google results, with their original .html extensions (which Pelican and Octopress don't create).

-    In the Octopress blog I'd resorted to manually created s3 aliases for those old posts at publish time, in the bash script I used to upload everything with s3cmd.
+    In the Octopress blog I'd resorted to creating s3 aliases for those old posts at publish time, in the bash script I used to upload everything with s3cmd.

     That resulted in posts whose URLs ended in ```2012-08-foo/``` getting matching ```2012-08-foo.html``` siblings, in case someone visited the old Blogger URL.

     In Pelican, you can use the <a target="_blank" href="https://pypi.python.org/pypi/pelican-alias">pelican-alias plugin</a> to create .html aliases for posts, which worked fine for me.
 See that plugin's docs for more info.

+    For more it boiled down to installing and activating the plugin, then adding an extra bit of metadata to the ancient posts that needed an .html alias:

+        :::Markdown
+        Alias: /2011/07/selenium-2-net-test-drive.html

 1. #### Google Analytics